DNAgedcom: What it is and How to use it

-Using DNAgedcom to Find Ancestry Information
+Using DNAgedcom To Find Ancestry Information

 First, you must upload your data to GEDmatch.com.
 This website allows you to find genetic matches in their database using your raw DNA data.
 The site also allows you to create a GEDCOM file, which details the aspects of your family tree needed to make comparisons.
 Then, you must upload this file to GWorks, the DNAgedcom client used to analyze these files.
 Alternatively, you can log into your Ancestry, 23andMe, or MyHeritage account directly using the directions on this website.
 This website also provides information on how to find clusters, which can group your DNA matches into results which show different branches of your family and how much DNA you received from each source.

-How Do You Use DNAgedcom?
+How To Use DNAgedcom?

 What Can DNAgedcom Tell You?

-In addition to the tools allowing you to cluster your DNA matches into different branches of your family, DNAgedcom has tools which can provide additional family finder tools, and allows you to see which segments of DNA you have in common with other users.
-For example, the site is great for adoptees searching for their family because it can give information on different sides of your family based on your DNA results.
+In addition to the tools allowing you to cluster your DNA matches into different branches of your family, DNAgedcom has tools that can provide additional family finder tools, and allows you to see which segments of DNA you have in common with other users.
+For example, the site is great for adoptees searching for their family because it can give information on different sides of your family based on your DNA analysis results.
 The software will produce several types of files which can be used to locate more family members.

-For instance, DNAgedcom will produce an ICW file, which gives you all of your matches name’s and where to find them.
+For instance, DNAgedcom will produce an ICW file, which gives you all of your matches’ names and where to find them.
 Using this file, you can search for people directly on databases such as Ancestry.com to find and connect with living relatives.
 Below, you can see an example from the Kitty Cooper Blog on how the results of a DNAgedcom match file looks:

 As you can see, each match contains how much DNA you share with each person, measured in centimorgans (cM).
 Then, each match is also compared with other matches to see how closely related those people are, presenting different colors for each user group of matches.
 This can help you track down different sides of your family.